-Although hazard control and accident prevention partially are dependent upon the design and configuration of the equipment, these factors are also dependent upon the awareness, concern, prudence and proper training of the personnel involved in the operation, transport, maintenance and storage of the equipment.
+Although hazard control and accident prevention partially are dependent upon the design and configuration of the equipment, these factors are also dependent upon the awareness, concern, prudence, and proper training of the personnel involved in the operation, transport, maintenance, and storage of the equipment.
 It is essential that all Operator Safety Mechanisms be connected and in operating condition prior to use for mowing.

-• Operating engine parts, especially the muffler, become extremely hot.
+Operating engine parts, especially the muffler, become extremely hot.

-- Severe burns can occur on contact. - Debris, such as leaves, grass, brush, etc. can catch fire. - HOW TO AVOID THE HAZARD - Allow engine parts, especially the muffler, to cool before touching. - Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, brushcovered unimproved land.
+- Severe burns can occur on contact. - Debris, such as leaves, grass, brush, etc. can catch fire.

+- Allow engine parts, especially the muffler, to cool before touching. - Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.

-• Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
+Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

-• Contact with rotating parts can cause traumatic amputation or severe lacerations.
+Contact with rotating parts can cause traumatic amputation or severe lacerations.

-- Operate equipment with all guards in place. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light.
+- Operate equipment with all guards in place. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
 NEVER carry passengers.

-DO NOT operate the mower when children or others are in the area. - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tipover could occur.
+DO NOT operate the mower when children or others are in the area!

+- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip over could occur.
 Drive slower on slopes.
 Progressively greater care is needed as the slope increases.
 DO NOT mow slopes greater than 15 degrees.
 Watch for ditches, holes, rocks, dips, and rises, which change the operating angle.
 Keep away from drop-offs and steep banks.
 Avoid sudden starts when mowing uphill mower may tip backwards.
-Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking.
+Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering.
 DO NOT mow slopes when grass is wet slippery conditions affect steering and reduce traction and braking.
 The operator is responsible for safe operation on slopes.
-See inside back cover to determine the approximate slope angle of the area to be mowed. - 1.4.5 Use EXTREME caution when backing up.
-LOOK BEHIND YOU!!
+See inside back cover to determine the approximate slope angle of the area to be mowed.

-- 1.4.6 Stop the blades when crossing surfaces other than grass; and when transporting the mower to and from the area to be mowed. - 1.4.7 Never operate the mower with defective guards, shields, or covers.
+- 1.4.5 Use EXTREME caution when backing up.
+LOOK BEHIND YOU!! - 1.4.6 Stop the blades when crossing surfaces other than grass and when transporting the mower to and from the area to be mowed. - 1.4.7 Never operate the mower with defective guards, shields, or covers.
 Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.8 DO NOT change the engine governor settings or overspeed the engine.
-Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Disengage blade drive before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop the engine and remove ignition key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.
+Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Disengage PTO before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop engine, wait for all moving parts to stop, and remove key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.

-Stop the engine:
+Stop the engine and wait for all moving parts to stop: